 Good design is as simple as this: Is what has been designed doing what it's supposed to do?
 How well is it actually performing its specific function or end?
 And, from a business standpoint, is it profitable to implement this design strategy?

 If you think about design as a solution to a problem or opportunity, whatever solution you come up with that's the design for it.
-Willy Lai, a leading UX designer and instructor in the upcoming course User Experience Design Fundamentals, recently spoke at SF Design Week on strategic UX design, and shared an illuminating slide on the intersection between business, technology and users.
+Willy Lai, a leading UX designer and adviser to our program, recently spoke at SF Design Week on strategic UX design, and shared an illuminating slide on the intersection between business, technology and users.
 Lai led user experience design for the most recognized companies in technology, including Samsung and PayPal.
 He stressed that UX designers who target that concurrence between what is useful, feasible and profitable can most effectively leverage their designs.

 Design As a Competitive Advantage